Agency 18: QHSE

 All agencies rely on an automated system to handle a majority of their duties including participant interaction.
 For the QHSE Agency, the automated system focuses on facilitating the formulation of standards and enabling businesses to adopt these standards as they design their individual quality management, safety and health, and environmental management strategies.

 At the standard formulation stage, the system can collect, collate, and aggregate various contributions by participants.
-The system can assist in decision-making by guiding the executive presidency in preparing the final wording that will express the standard.
+The system can assist in decision-making by guiding the agency presidency in preparing the final wording that will express the standard.

 The QHSE Agency’s automated system plays an important role in helping businesses adapt standards to their unique circumstances.
 The agency, with extensive information about the business and the participant who runs it, can identify what a business needs to do to conform to a standard the resources needed, and how the standard or management strategy can be implemented.
 Thereafter, the system is important in monitoring the prescribed solutions and recommending corrective action where necessary.